$50.61-$69.01 Hourly / $4,048.97-$5,520.69 BiWeekly /

 Six (6) years of professional experience in Behavioral Health care and a Master's Degree in a clinical discipline, Public Health Administration, Health Care Administration or Hospital Administration.

-Two (2) years of the General Experience must have been at a managerial capacity directing clinical operations or the delivery of behavioral health care services.
+Two (2) years of the General Experience must have been at a managerial or supervisory capacity directing clinical operations or the delivery of behavioral health care services.
 This includes the supervision of professional behavioral health care staff.
-For State Employees, this is at the level of Behavioral Health Clinical Manager.
+For State Employees, this is at the level of Behavioral Health Clinical Supervisor.

 Incumbents in this class must maintain the appropriate current license for clinical social work, marital and family therapist, professional counselor, registered nurse, psychologist or alcohol and drug counselor.

-This replaces the existing title of and specification for the class of Department of Mental Health and Addiction Services Behavioral Health Clinical Director in Salary Group MP 67 approved February 21, 2014.
-(Revised to re-title and expand class use to DOC) Action No. 19-008
+This replaces the existing specification for the class of Behavioral Health Clinical Director in Salary Group MP 67 approved February 1, 2019.
+(Revised to modify the Minimum Qualifications - Special Experience) Final No. 22-086